liray-unendlich/vps/README.md

 Please paste this line(s) to your masternode.conf.
 You can open masternode.conf with **[Tools > Open Masternode Configuration File]**.

 The image below shows another example using an IPv4 IP address.
-If you followed this guide you are probably using an IPv6 address that looks like the line above.
+If you followed this guide, you are probably using an IPv6 address that looks like the line above.

 <img src="docs/images/masternode_vps/masternode-conf.png" alt="editing masternode.conf" class="inline"/>

-If you are running multiple masternodes, you need to add one of these lines for each masternode, and make sure the private key on each line matches the corresponding private key you entered in the VPS zenzo configuration file for that masternode.
+If you are running multiple masternodes, you need to add one of these lines for each masternode and make sure the private key on each line matches the corresponding private key you entered in the VPS zenzo configuration file for that masternode.

 This file has the following format, with each value separated with a space: